amerilain/Linux_Config/README.md

-# Embedded Linux Setup and Configuration
+# Managing Linux with the Embedded Perspective: Linux Setup

 ## Introduction

 This document details the steps to set up a development environment for Embedded Linux.
-The setup was performed on an Ubuntu virtual machine (VM) using UTM, with a focus on configuring the terminal environment, installing essential tools, and creating a shell script for retrieving  network information.
+The setup was performed on an Ubuntu virtual machine using UTM, with a focus on configuring the terminal environment, installing essential tools, and creating a shell script for retrieving network information.

 ## Prerequisites